You may also find the following articles useful:

 |Cash balance plan||The value of the benefits as calculated in line with the scheme rules.|

 If the benefits have been crystallised no element of the lump sum will be tax-free.
 If the benefits are uncrystallised the member can receive up to 25% of the lump sum tax-free.
 The rest is payable at the member's marginal rate of income tax.
-This means that if they currently pay tax at the 20% basic rate tax then the taxable element of the lump sum will be subject to this tax.
-It is important to be aware that taking lump sums from the pension in this way could push the member into a higher income tax bracket, which could mean that they need to pay more tax than they originally thought.
+This means if they currently pay tax at the 20% basic rate tax then the taxable element of the lump sum will be subject to this tax.
+It is important to be aware that taking lump sums from the pension in this way could push the member into a higher income tax bracket, which could mean they need to pay more tax than they originally thought.

 The scheme trustee is required to apply tax at the basic rate regardless of the amount of tax the member is actually liable for.
-This means that the amount of tax the scheme trustee deducts may be greater or less than the amount which should apply to the member.
+This means the amount of tax the scheme trustee deducts may be greater or less than the amount which should apply to the member.
 If the member thinks that they have paid too much or not enough tax then they will need to discuss this with HMRC.

-If the member would have been entitled to more than 25% of their benefits value as tax-free cash at retirement, the amount that they can take tax-free on payment of a winding-up lump sum will still only be 25%.
+If the member would have been entitled to more than 25% of their benefits value as tax-free cash at retirement, the amount they can take tax-free on payment of a winding-up lump sum will still only be 25%.
 The enhanced entitlement to tax-free cash will be lost.